Then

 Biodiversity

 When the pandemic clears we will be forced to consider what a return to ‘normality’ means.
-The individual debt that has accrued start to be sought.
-People will have to ask how fair it is that, when civilisation was brought close to a standstill, those who were put in the most precarious positions have to reimburse those who’re most secure.
+The individual debt that has accrued starts to be sought.
+People will have to ask how fair it is that, when civilisation was brought close to a standstill, those who were put in the most precarious positions have to reimburse the most secure.

 For me the question is, will people use this pause to ask how reasonable this situation is?
 When we have all violently been forced to look directly at one another, and how we treat one another, will we ask why?